 The BFP Contracts and Compliance Director ensures that BFP has each contracted provider's agency Emergency Preparedness Plan on file.
-These Emergency Preparedness Plans are due each year from each contracted provider to the Contracts and Compliance Director by July 30th and/or 30 days after contract execution.
+These Emergency Preparedness Plans are due each year from each contracted provider by July 30th and/or 30 days after contract execution.
 It is the responsibility of each contracted provider to follow their Emergency Preparedness Plan as written.
 The Contracts and Compliance Director contacts each contracted provider upon notice of an impending natural disaster or severe/extreme weather that would cause implementation of an emergency preparedness plan.
-Notification continues every 24 hours with the contracted provider's contact person until it has been assessed that the emergency has ended, and normal working conditions can resume.
-Updates may also be provided to the main contact of each contracted entity by the Foster Care Navigator or Contracts and Compliance Director using the Remind emergency alert system.
+Communication continues daily with the contracted provider's contact person until it has been assessed that the emergency has ended, and normal working conditions may resume.
+Updates may also be provided to the main contact of each contracted entity by the Foster Care Navigator or Contracts and Compliance Director using the emergency alert notification system.
 All staff within the BFP network provide support to any contracted provider needing assistance, prioritizing contracted providers who are providing direct care, supervision, and services to BFP children in out-of-home care, relative caregiver placement and/or in-home supervision.